 - The networks.
 To help control the cost of your care, this plan uses Premera's Heritage Prime network in Washington.
 You may be able to save money if you use an in-network provider.
 For more network details, see How Providers Affect Your Costs. - The allowed amount.
 This is the most this plan allows for a covered service.
 It is often lower than the provider's billed charge.
 Providers not in one of the plan's networks have the right to bill you for amounts over the allowed amount.
 See Important Plan Information for details.
 For some covered services, you have to pay part of the allowed amount.
 This is called your cost-share.
 This plan's cost-shares are explained below.
-You will find the amounts in the summary table. - The deductible.
-The total allowed amount you pay in each year before this plan starts to make payments for your covered healthcare costs.
+You will find the amounts in the summary table. - The copays.
+These are set dollar amounts you pay at the time you get some services.
+If the amount billed is less than the copay, you pay only the amount billed.
+Copays apply to the out-of-pocket maximum unless stated otherwise in the summary.
+The deductible does not apply to most services that require a copay.
+Any exceptions are shown in the table. - The deductible.
+The total allowed amount you pay in each year for out-of-network providers' care before this plan starts to make payments for your covered healthcare costs.
 You pay down the deductible with each claim.
-The deductible amount depends on whether a subscriber enrolls with or without a spouse and/or children.
-See Important Plan Information for more details.

-In-Network Providers Out-of-Network Providers Subscriber-only deductible \$1,500 Shared with in-network Subscriber+dependent deductible (not shown in the summary table) \$3,000 Shared with in-network
+In-Network Providers Out-of-Network Providers Individual deductible \$1,000 Shared with in-network In-Network Providers Out-of-Network Providers Family deductible (not shown in the summary table) \$2,000 Shared with in-network

-- Coinsurance.
+- summary table) - Coinsurance.
 For some healthcare, you pay a percentage of the allowed amount, and the plan pays the rest.
 This booklet calls your percentage "coinsurance."
 You pay less coinsurance for many benefits when you use an in-network provider.
 Your coinsurance is shown in the summary table. - The out-of-pocket maximum (not shown in the summary table).
 This is the most you pay each calendar year for any deductibles, copays and coinsurance.
 Not all the amounts you have to pay count toward the out-of-pocket maximum.
-No enrolled family member has to pay more than the individual out-of-pocket maximum.
 See Important Plan Information for details.

-In-Network Providers Out-of-Network Providers Individual out-of-pocket maximum \$4,000 Shared with in-network Family out-of-pocket maximum \$8,000 Shared with in-network
+In-Network Providers Out-of-Network Providers Individual out-of-pocket maximum \$5,000 Shared with in-network Family out-of-pocket maximum \$10,000 Shared with in-network